gregnrobinson/slack-api-examples/README.md

 cat ./channels.list.json | jq '.channels[] | select(.num_members == 1) | .id' | sed -e 's/"//g'
 ```

 We are left with a variable that equals `C01F9XLF1SE`.
 This ID can now be passed into a for loop that executes slack API requests.
 The variable only contains a single ID but if jq returned multiple IDs they would appear in the variable as `C01F9XLF1SE C01EWFV0DV9`.
 This logic is the basis for all the examples that are shown below and these snippets can be executed at any scale.
 Imagine a company that has 400+ channels and they want a quick way to find channels that have only a single member.
-I use this as an example because I have seen channels where only 1 person is a member because either people leave or it was used as a test for for a Slack integration and it never gets used afterwards.
+I use this as an example because I have seen channels where only 1 user is a member because either people leave or it was used as a test for a Slack integration and it never gets used afterwards.

 ## Prerequsiites